The Blade: Anatomy and Terminology

 Ziricote

-Medium brown base with dramatic "landscape grain" — dark lines forming intricate cobweb-like patterns unique among figured woods. ~800–900 kg/m³.
-Contains natural oils, good water resistance.
-More accessible than snakewood or desert ironwood but still boutique; common in the American custom knife scene.
+Medium brown base with a dramatic "landscape grain": dark lines that form intricate cobweb-like patterns unique among figured woods. ~800–900 kg/m³.
+Contains natural oils, with good water resistance.
+More accessible than snakewood or desert ironwood but still boutique, it is common in the American custom knife scene.

 Pink Ivory